ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Introduction

-For \emph{parallel optimization} efficient structure-exploiting tools exist.
-Classical tools include the \texttt{GALAHAD} software collection and in particular the \texttt{LANCELOT} algorithm, which is based on augmented Lagrangians and efficiently solves problems on shared-memory architectures.\cite{Gould2003} A closed-source parallel interior point software is \texttt{OOPS}~\cite{Gondzio2007}.
-The open-source package \texttt{qpDunes} is tailored towards parallel solutions of Quadratic Programs (QPs) arising in model predictive control~\cite{Frasch2015}.
-For general QPs, the partially parallelizable solver \texttt{OSQP} seems promising~\cite{Stellato2020}. \texttt{PIPS} is a collection of algorithms solving structured linear programs, QPs, and general Nonlinear Programming Problems (NLPs) in parallel~\cite{Chiang2014,Lubin2011}.
-The software \texttt{HiOp} is tailored towards structured and very large-scale NLPs with few nonlinear constraints based on interior point methods\cite{Petra2019,Petra2019a}.
-Moreover, combining parallel linear algebra routines (e.g. \texttt{PARDISO}~\cite{Schenk2001}) with standard nonlinear programming solvers (e.g. \texttt{IPOPT}~\cite{Wachter2006}) also leads to partially parallel algorithms~\cite{Curtis2012,Kourounis2018}.
-All these tools are implemented in low-level languages such as \texttt{C} or \texttt{C++} leading to a high computational performance.
-On the other hand, their focus is mainly \emph{computational speedup} via parallel computing rather than distributed and decentralized optimization in a multi-agent setting.
+For \emph{parallel} optimization efficient structure-exploiting tools exist.
+Classical tools include the \texttt{GALAHAD} software collection and in particular the \texttt{LANCELOT} algorithm, which is based on augmented Lagrangians and efficiently solves problems on shared-memory architectures.\cite{Gould2003} A closed-source parallel interior point software is \texttt{OOPS}.\cite{Gondzio2007} The open-source package \texttt{qpDUNES} is tailored towards the time-wise decomposition of Quadratic Programs (QPs) arising in model predictive control.\cite{Frasch2015} \texttt{PIPS} is a collection of algorithms solving structured linear programs, QPs, and general Nonlinear Programming Problems (NLPs) in parallel.\cite{Chiang2014,Lubin2011} The software \texttt{HiOp} is tailored towards structured and very large-scale NLPs with few nonlinear constraints.
+It is based on interior point methods.\cite{Petra2019,Petra2019a} Moreover, combining parallel linear algebra routines (e.g. \texttt{PARDISO})\cite{Schenk2001} with standard nonlinear programming solvers (e.g. \texttt{IPOPT})\cite{Wachter2006} also leads to partially parallel algorithms.\cite{Curtis2012,Kourounis2018} The tools mentioned above are implemented in low-level languages such as \texttt{C} or \texttt{C++} leading to a high computational performance.
+On the other hand, their focus is mainly computational speedup via parallel computing rather than distributed and decentralized optimization in a multi-agent setting.

 Classical distributed and decentralized optimization algorithms based on Lagrangian relaxation such as dual decomposition or ADMM are guaranteed to converge only for very specific non-convexities typically appearing in the objective function of the optimization problems commonly at a sublinear/linear rate.\cite{Wang2019,Hong2016,He2012} {In many multi-agent applications, however, the non-convexities occur in the constraints.
 This implies} that classical algorithms are not guaranteed to converge.\cite{Erseghe2014,Christofides2013} One of the few algorithms exhibiting fast convergence guarantees in the non-convex case is the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm.\cite{Houska2016} Yet---up to now---a publicly available software implementation of ALADIN is missing.